-One of Kim’s Haiku was published in the international Hog Wild Anthology in Oct 2019.
+One of Kim’s haiku was published in this international haiku anthology in Oct 2019.

 Hog Wild is an anthology of 46 pig poems by 40 haiku poets from all over the world, in celebration of the Year of the Pig.
 Proceeds will go to Farms Not Factories, a charity in the UK.
 (This information is from the page where you can order the book) Click Here

 Several of Kim’s Haiku were published in African Voices Magazine in Summer/Fall 2018.

 One of Kim’s Haiku were published in Peeking Cat Poetry Magazine in July 2017.

 - Kim is invested in helping “future poets” develop their skills.
 She mentors students in elementary, middle school and high school.

 - Kim facilitates workshops for students to show them how to improve how they write and recite poetry & monologues.

 - She is vehement about helping moms and dads parent together, even if they are in pain themselves.

 - She’s been featured on WLIB, KD Bowe Morning Show with Denise Hill, giving advice and guidance to callers with questions on parenting.